 Ireland's smoking ban was revolutionary, and after a brief period of confusion and adjustment, it seems to work just fine.
 Since May 2007 a blanket ban on smoking in workplaces and enclosed public spaces is in effect all over Ireland.
 The Republic created the first smoking ban in Europe, and Northern Ireland followed suit.
 What does this mean to the visitor?
 Basically that you will be more comfortable in most places if you are a non-smoker.
 And you will have to step outside and enjoy more of the Irish weather than you might like if you are still puffing away.

 Places Where Smoking is Banned in Ireland

 Broadly speaking smoking is banned in all workplaces and enclosed public spaces - from the cab of a truck (even if smoking there would not actually affect anyone but the smoker) to the massive shopping malls like the Blanchardstown Shopping Centre.
 This includes restaurants and even the traditional Irish pub.
 Most pubs are easily identifiable these days by a throng of smokers crowding the entrance.
-Braving the weather for a nicotine kick.

 Exceptions to the Irish Smoking Ban